 Things to do

 Tree-lined Peel Street is the main urban artery, a thriving thoroughfare lined with outdoor cafés and shops.
 Follow your nose to The Other Shop, where a vanilla-caramel candle perpetually burns.
 Here you’ll find high-end Australian fashion labels and cool seasonal one-offs.
-Once you’ve donned your Camilla caftan, float across the street to French Style for Bensimon sneakers and French espadrilles, before heading to Tarnished Interiors for new and vintage homewares and furniture.
+Once you’ve donned your Camilla caftan, head to Tarnished Interiors for new and vintage homewares and furniture.

 Nearby, the city’s cutting-edge playgrounds are a drawcard for children of all ages.
 The Tamworth Regional Playground, a $2.2 million development in Bicentennial Park, includes the nine-metre-high Skywalk, a flying fox and bike track.
 While the kids play, grown-ups can pick up coffee and brownies from the on-site Hopscotch Restaurant & Bar.

 For less bustle and more view, head up the hill to the Tamworth Marsupial Park, where close encounters with kangaroos, emus and cockatoos await.